Project Spotlight: Dream Team Manager

 a soccer player rests their foot on the ball

-Dream Team Manager is for those kids.
+Dream Team Manager was designed for those learners.

 A Project That Grows With Your Learner’s Interests